vik-s/quartz/content/projects/newsletter/Start Here.md

 My child points to an antenna and asks what it is.
 I told him that it creates invisible ripples that lets him watch cartoons.
 His eyes lit up in wonder.
 Yes, it is magic.

 I'm still surprised that any of this actually works, and that this technology is in the hands of billions of people today.
-In this newsletter, I explore the engineering behind the technology in a fairly detailed fashion.
+In this newsletter, I explore the engineering behind the technology in a fairly detailed manner.
 My aim is to help readers understand the fundamentals, stay abreast with the latest developments and explain the history of what got us to where we are.

 To date, I have written 30 articles and nearly sixty thousand words, which is almost a full length book.
-The articles have been read over a hundred thousand times since the birth of this newsletter. **I strive to publish on most Sunday afternoons, and each post will take about 10 minutes to read.**
+The articles have been read over a hundred thousand times since the birth of this newsletter. **I publish on most Sunday afternoons, and each post will take about 10 minutes to read.**

 To date, **all my content is completely free**, and I earn nothing (other than the warm fuzzy feeling of helping others understand radio electronics) from this publication.
-I spends 10-15 hours per article doing the best I can to explain.
+I spend 10-15 hours per article doing the best I can to explain.

-If you're worried that the content might be too technical, **I strive to use minimal jargon, simple language and few mathematical equations to get complex ideas across**.
+If you're worried that the content might be too technical, **I use minimal jargon, simple language and few mathematical equations to get complex ideas across**.
 My goal is to be your friendly neighborhood co-worker who explains ideas in a way that is easy to understand.

 It would mean the world to me if you spend a few minutes reading any article that grabs your fancy, from this curated list.